 #1 – Risk Mitigation

 Any company entails a significant amount of risk in its regular operations.
-The SPVs established helps the parent company to legally isolate the risks involved in projects or the operations.
+The SPVs established helps the parent company to legally isolate the risks involved in projects or operations.

-#2 – Securitization of Loans / Receivables
+#2 – Securitization of Loans/Receivables

 Securitization of loans and other receivables is one of the most common reasons to create an SPV.
 In the case of mortgage-backed securities, the bank can separate out the loans from the other obligations it has, by just creating an SPV.
 This special purpose vehicle, therefore, allows its investors to receive any monetary benefits before any other debtors or stakeholders of the company.

-#3 – Easily Transfer non Transferable Assets
+#3 – Easily Transfer Non Transferable Assets

 Transferring a company’s assets are either non-transferable or very difficult and for the same reason, an SPV is created to own such assets. if the parent company wants to transfer the assets they simply sell off the SPV as a self-contained package rather than splitting any asset or having various permits to do the same.
-Such cases occur in case of mergers and acquisitions process.
+Such cases occur in the case of mergers and acquisitions processes.

 #4 – Hold Company’s Key Properties